jupyter-server/enterprise_gateway/docs/source/config-options.md

     Default: False
     Answer yes to any prompts.
 --KernelGatewayApp.api=<Unicode>
-    Default: 'jupyter-websocket'
+    Default: 'kernel_gateway.jupyter_websocket'
-    Controls which API to expose, that of a Jupyter kernel or the seed notebook's, using values "jupyter-websocket" or "notebook-http" (KG_API env var)
+    Controls which API to expose, that of a Jupyter notebook server, the seed notebook's, or one supplied by another module, respectively using values "kernel_gateway.jupyter_websocket", "kernel_gateway.notebook_http", or
---KernelGatewayApp.auth_token=<Unicode>
+    another fully qualified module name (KG_API env var) --KernelGatewayApp.auth_token=<Unicode>
     Default: ''
     Authorization token required for all requests (KG_AUTH_TOKEN env var)